svetkaa-yo/Jira_practice/README.md

-Jira Issues Portfolio
+<h3 class="heading-element" dir="auto">Jira Issues </h3>
-This repository contains a collection of Jira Issues that I have gathered from various projects.
-These tasks represent diverse situations I have encountered during my work and showcase my experience in task management, planning, and tracking progress through the Jira system.
+<p dir="auto"> This repository contains a collection of issues that I have made from projects during my Acodemy courses.</p>

-About the Project
+<h3 class="heading-element" dir="auto">About the Projects </h3>
-In this repository, you will find several Jira Issues, each of which illustrates:
+<p> <a href= "https://academybugs.com/">AcademyBugs.com </a> is an educational website designed to help individuals enhance their exploratory testing skills.
+It features a mock e-commerce site intentionally embedded with 25 real bugs.
+I was encouraged to identify  bugs, report them, and learn about various bug types and reporting processes. </p>

 The problem that needed to be solved.
 The status of the task and the stages of its execution.